SAP-archive/teched2020-developer-keynote/cap/brain/destinations.md

 |Proxy Type|Internet|Internet|
 |Authentication|None|None|

-For the SANDBOX component URL, use the scheme plus the fully qualified hostname only, i.e. don't add any of the URL's path.
+For the **SANDBOX component** URL (for the `S4SalesOrders` service), use the scheme plus the fully qualified hostname only, i.e. don't add any of the URL's path.
 Here's an example (your URL will have the same pattern but different details):

 `https://s4mock.c081c90.kyma.shoot.live.k8s-hana.ondemand.com`

-Here's an example of what the destination definition for the `S4SalesOrders` service might look like in your SAP Cloud Platform Cockpit:
+And here's an example of what the destination definition might look like in your SAP Cloud Platform Cockpit:

 ![Definition of the `apihub_mock_salesorders` destination](apihub_mock_salesorders.png)